skycoin/cxo/README.md

 conf := node.NewConfig()

-// The Regsitry can be nil for nodes that repicate
+// The Regsitry can be nil for nodes that pass
-// a objects threoug.
+// objects through.
 But we are going to create and
 // use obejcts.
 Thus we need a Regsitry conf.Skyobject.Regsitry = reg